 I consider a watch as not too big and not too small when the lug to lug distance is 75 to 95% of your wrist width.More than 100% will make your watch overhang your wrist and look not so great.

-Here is a complete watch size table to help you find the perfect watch for your wrist size:
+Here is a complete watch size table, including lug to lug distance, that will help you find the perfect watch for your wrist size.

 |Inches||Centimeters||Watch Case Size||